The Swedish Massage

 - Avoid heavy repetitive lifting on the affected side of the body or with affected limb.

-- Avoid narrow bra straps or tight fitting bras if arms are affected
+- Avoid narrow bra straps or tight fitting bras if arms are affected. avoid over tight clothing if legs are affected

 - Avoid Saunas and Hot tubs